-Essentials of Entrepreneurship provides an introduction to critical knowledge and skills related to innovation and entrepreneurship.
+Essentials of Entrepreneurship & Innovation provides an introduction to critical knowledge and skills related to creating new business and product ideas.
 In this course, you will discover new ways of thinking, learn to drive innovative initiatives, and approach business challenges with a fresh perspective.
 By the end of the course, you will be able to understand the principles and methods of idea generation and development.

 - Understand design thinking and ideation;

 - Understand business models and connect innovation and entrepreneurial initiatives to organization objectives and goals;

 - Develop knowledge and skills to use Lean Startup methodology in customer development and discovery

 - Understand how to communicate, finance, or market a new idea, product, or initiative.

 Participants who attend 7 out of 9 of the sessions will earn an award of completion.

 NOTE: This course will be delivered in a "live online" format for Spring Quarter.
 Lectures will be livestreamed via the Zoom web conferencing platform on the dates listed below, 5:30 PM - 7:30 PM.
 Students do not need to have a Zoom account in order to join the lectures.

 - March 30 - Introduction to Design Thinking